 The marsh general store: Tules (Scirpus spp.) were used for boats, roofs, duck decoys, baskets, string, and more.
 Tubers were eaten raw or ground to flour, seeds eaten raw or in mush.
 Roots were split and dyed black in mud for basketry.
-Green cattails (Typha spp.) are delicious - steam them and eat them like corn on the cob.
-The golden pollen can be used in baking.
+Cattails (Typha spp.) are delicious green - steam them and eat them like corn on the cob.
 The white leaf base can be eaten raw.
-Root cores can be ground and roasted.
+Root cores can beg round and roasted, and the pollen can be used in baking.
 Leaves made mats.

-Medicine: Far too many plants even to begin, and reports can e unreliable!
+Medicine: Far too many plants even to begin, and reports are highly unreliable.
 Be sure to check out possible toxicity.
-Among the herbs that have been used medicinally: The aromatic sages (locally mugwort, Artemisia douglasiana, and California sage, Artemisia californica, used for rheumatism, colds, to prevent menstrual cramps and to ease childbirth; California sage was also used for smoking and in sweat houses.
+Among the herbs that have been used medicinally: The aromatic sages (locally mugwort, Artemisia douglasiana and California sage, Artemisia californica, used for rheumatism, colds, to prevent menstrual cramps and to ease childbirth, among others; California sage was also used for smoking and in sweat houses.
 Mormon tea Mormon tea (Ephedra viridis), had many medicinal uses including against syphilis; it was standard in houses of ill repute.
 (Be cautious about all Ephedrines.)